cdsittampalam/documentation/docs/Partner API.md

 The following two http headers are added to each request:

-x-sign: the signature
+'x-sign:' the signature
-x-nonce: the nonce used in the signature
+'x-nonce:' the nonce used in the signature

 The signature is in base64 url safe encoding (RFC 4648).